-Registration of fair entries must be done using our online fair entry system:
+Registration of 4-H show entries must be done using our online fair entry system: http://winnebago4-hfair.fairentry.com.

-http://winnebago4-hfair.fairentry.com.

-NEW for 2021, all general projects exhibitors must sign up for a specific judging time for each exhibit they plan to bring.
-A link will be sent by email prior to our summer shows.
+All general projects exhibitors must sign up for a specific judging time for each exhibit they plan to bring.
+A Sign Up Genius link will be sent by email prior to our summer shows.
 This link be sent out after everyone registers in fair entry.